ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mux_axi/uz_mux_axi.rst

 Mux Axi / ISR Trigger Control
 =============================

-- Selects the PWM counter event, that triggers ADC and the interrupt in the R5 processor
+- Selects the PWM counter event that triggers ADC and the interrupt of the R5 processor
-- Selects ADC/ISR trigger ratio: trigger the ISR in the R5 every n_th ADC trigger event ``(n = 1,2,3,...)``
+- Selects ADC/ISR trigger ratio: trigger the ISR in the R5 every n-th ADC trigger event ``(n = 1,2,3,...)``

 PWM counter events